codeplaysoftware/syclacademy/README.md

 Recommended duration of talk: 20 minutes

+#### SYCL Device Topology Discovery

+A presentation deck explaining how to find out what devices are available and how to select these devices using SYCL device topology.

+Recommended duration of talk: 25 minutes

+#### Configuring a SYCL Queue

+A presentation deck explaining what SYCL queues, command groups and the command group handler are, and how the SYCL scheduler model works.

+Recommended duration of talk: 25 minutes

 #### Managing Data in SYCL

-A presentation deck explaining the memory model in SYCL and how buffers and accessors are used to maange this memory.
+A presentation deck explaining how SYCL orders execution using data dependencies and how SYCL synchronizes data.

-Recommended duration of talk: 60 minutes
+Recommended duration of talk: 20 minutes

 ## Online Interactive Tutorial